 - sugary foods – don’t add sugar to any foods or drinks

 - honey – this is also a sugar and shouldn’t be given to babies under one year old

-- nuts – whole nuts should not be given to children under five as these can cause choking
+- nuts – whole nuts should not be given to children under five years old as these can cause choking

 Weaning before six months

 Weaning before six months is not recommended.
 If you wean your baby before six months, there are certain foods to avoid as these can cause allergies.
-You should never wean your baby before they're four months old (17 weeks).
+You should never wean your baby before they are four months old (17 weeks).

-If you wean your baby before they're six months old, avoid the following foods as these can cause an allergic reaction or contain harmful bacteria:
+If you wean your baby before they’re six months old, avoid the following, as they can cause an allergic reaction or contain harmful bacteria: